rmaniego/arkivist/README.md

 ## Conclusion
 Arkivist allows you to build your Python apps with a lightweight data storage, this can come handy especially when you are doing personal and hobby projects that handles simple data.

+## Fun fact
+Arkivist is a play on the word Archive, which means a collection of historical documents or records.
+Arkivist is like your digital librarian that manages your important data for a lightweight and organized data storage.